wostzone/directory/README.md

-# WoST Directory Service
+# Thing Directory Service

-Golang implementation of a Directory Service plugin for the WoST Hub.
+Golang implementation of a Thing Directory Service plugin for the WoST Hub.

 ## Objective